Fabrizio Aimar

 Biography

-His scholarly and research activities have been the subject of articles and interviews in prominent Italian national newspapers, including La Repubblica, Avvenire, and La Stampa.
-In 2020, he was Visiting Researcher at ICCROM, Rome, Italy.
-In 2021, he was appointed as a member of the Advisory Board for the Italian Pavilion at the 17th International Architecture Exhibition “La Biennale di Venezia”, Venice, Italy.
-In 2023, he participated as a speaker in the side event “Students as Researchers,” one of the 9 side events of the 18th International Architecture Exhibition “La Biennale di Venezia”, Venice, Italy.
-From November 2019 to March 2022, he collaborated with the Responsible Risk Resilience Centre (R3C) at the Polytechnic University of Turin.
+In 2021, he was appointed to the Advisory Board of the Italian Pavilion at the 17th International Architecture Exhibition “La Biennale di Venezia”, Italy, titled “Resilient Communities.”
+In 2023, he was a speaker at one of the nine side events of the 18th International Architecture Exhibition “La Biennale di Venezia”, titled “Students as Researchers.”
+Additionally, in 2020, he was a Visiting Researcher at ICCROM, Rome, Italy.
+From November 2019 to March 2022, he collaborated with the Responsible Risk Resilience Centre (R3C) at the Polytechnic University of Turin, contributing to the cluster “Resilient Landscapes, Quality of Ecosystems, and Well-being.”

 Education